Rax Roast Beef

 Rax Roast Beef is a regional U.S. fast food restaurant chain specializing in roast beef sandwiches.
-The company has been through many iterations, declaring bankruptcy more than once, rising to as many as 504 locations in 38 U.S. states in the 1980s and falling to fewer than 20 locations on more than one occasion.
-As of 2022, Rax is based in Ironton, Ohio, and has between five and eight (see below) franchisee-owned restaurants still in operation.
+The company has been through many iterations, declaring bankruptcy more than once, rising to as many as 504 locations in 38 U.S. states in the 1980s and falling to fewer than 10 locations in the 2020s.
+As of 2024, Rax is based in Ironton, Ohio; it has six restaurants in the states of Illinois, Ohio and Kentucky.

 History

 Origins

 Rax was originally known as "JAX Roast Beef", founded by Jack Roschman in 1967, in Springfield, Ohio.
 In 1969, Roschman sold the chain to General Foods, which then changed the name of the restaurants to "RIX Roast Beef".
 General Foods ran the chain until 1972, when most of the restaurants closed down.
 The remaining 10 units were franchised units owned by the Restaurant Administration Corporation (RAC), headed by J. Patrick Ross, a franchisee of multiple restaurant chains including Wendy's, Ponderosa Steak House, and Long John Silver's.

 RAC purchased the remainder of RIX from General Foods, and returned the JAX name to the restaurants.
 RAC eventually decided to focus on the roast beef business, and began franchising the chain.
 The JAX restaurants were renamed Rax in 1977 to be more suitable for trademarking and franchising, with the first Rax-branded franchise restaurant opening in Columbus, Ohio.
 RAC was renamed Rax Systems Inc., then again to Rax Restaurants Inc. in 1982.
 By then, Rax had grown to over 221 restaurants in 25 states.

 In 1981, the chain introduced baked potatoes and salad bars to its menu.
 By June 1984, the 300th location had opened, in Fort Wayne, Indiana.
 In 1988, the company decided to reduce the size of its money-losing salad and food bars to help reduce expenses and refocus on sandwiches.